reyramos/Yo-AngularJS-RequireJS-Bower-Karma/README.md

 ## What you got!
 So now you have a complete grunt build with automation for minification, single html application, and jslint, it will also bootstrap your application with RequireJS.

-Here is a list of just some of the tasks:
+## Here is a list of just some of the tasks:

--'clean:dist'  -clean directory
+- 'clean:dist'  -clean directory
--'bower:install' -run the bower install
+- 'bower:install' -run the bower install
--'ngtemplates' -minify Angular Js, html files in $templateCache for single index -'requirejs' -get all dependencies and combine in one file -'concat' -concat all js files
+- 'ngtemplates' -minify Angular Js, html files in $templateCache for single index
+- 'requirejs' -get all dependencies and combine in one file
+- 'concat' -concat all js files
--'uglify' -uglify all js files
+- 'uglify' -uglify all js files
--'less:dist' -compile less files in .tmp -'autoprefixer' -add all vendor prefixes to styles -'template:dist' -concat all the compile files into index.html -'htmlmin' -clean html
+- 'less:dist' -compile less files in .tmp
+- 'autoprefixer' -add all vendor prefixes to styles
+- 'template:dist' -concat all the compile files into index.html
+- 'htmlmin' -clean html
--'concurrent:dist' -performs some task parallel to others, like copying files, minify images, svg -'copy:app' -copy the remaining app files to dist, after concurrent -'cdnify' -replace Google CDN references
+- 'concurrent:dist' -performs some task parallel to others, like copying files, minify images, svg
+- 'copy:app' -copy the remaining app files to dist, after concurrent
+- 'cdnify' -replace Google CDN references
--'compress' -compress the index.html files
+- 'compress' -compress the index.html files